yeehaa123/elab/CHAT/platform.md

-The contribution of the development and research of this platform contributes to the humanities and digital humanities in several
-ways:

-+ the development of programming skills will lead DH scholars to better understand their digital tools and results, thereby allowing them to make more reliable and meaningful interpretations

-+ research on tool building will lead to better models of and guidelines for how to develop tools around a specific research question

-+ humanities scholars can communicate more easily and clearly with computer scientists and collaborate more intuitively through a shared vocabulary (coding), i.e. reducing friction at the interface between two domains

-+ Humanities scholars will learn skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.
+The contribution of the development and research of this platform contributes to the humanities and digital humanities in several ways.
+Developing programming skills will lead DH scholars to better understand their digital tools and results, thereby allowing them to make more reliable and meaningful interpretations.
+Research on tool building will lead to better models of and guidelines for how to develop tools around a specific research question.
+Humanities scholars can communicate more easily and clearly with computer scientists and collaborate more intuitively through a shared vocabulary (coding), i.e. reducing friction at the interface between two domains.
+Through collaborative projects, new tools will be developed that can be used and modified for further research.
+Humanities scholars will learn a skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.
+In times of big data, more and more information is available but not necessary turned into knowledge.

-+ Through collaborative project, new tools will be developed that can be used and modified for further research.

-+ In times of big data, more and more information is available but not necessary turned into knowledge.
 The Coding the Humanities platform educates students, researchers and non-technologically biased people on how to approach this data.
 It allows its participants to gain insights by addressing these datasets.
 The CtH projects and tools are therefore